DiUS/aisha/README.md

 ## Deploy using CDK

+### TODOs

+- [ ] Default guardrail does not contain the context grounding as this is not available in the cdk yet (Eventhough it exists for Cloud Formation templates).
+Need to add this manually and create a new version.

 Super-easy Deployment uses [AWS CodeBuild](https://aws.amazon.com/codebuild/) to perform deployment by CDK internally.
 This section describes the procedure for deploying directly with CDK.

 - Please have UNIX, Docker and a Node.js runtime environment.
 If not, you can also use [Cloud9](https://github.com/aws-samples/cloud9-setup-for-prototyping)